 9. Their name suggests they like to sunbathe.

 It’s thought that the basking shark gets its name because they tend to bask in the sun a lot while feeding.
 In fact, researchers and experts believe that they tend to gravitate towards warmer climes all year round, evidentially so thanks to the fact that they don’t surface or even go near the top of the water in the winter.

 10. They’re the stuff of legends.

 Despite the fact that basking sharks are amazingly docile, they have also helped to build towards several urban legends over the years.
 This is partly thanks to the fact that they are so massive, as well as the fact that they do still look rather fearsome!
 It’s thought to have helped given weight to the legend of the Stronsay Beast, for example.
 However – we’re not sure you’ll find a Basking Shark in Loch Ness to explain the local Nessie legends!

 11. How do you keep something like a basking shark on the water?

 How does something so massive stay buoyant?
 The basking shark’s body is rich in squalene, which helps it to float around.

-Do you have any interesting or surprising facts about Basking Sharks that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about basking sharks?
+Share them in the comments below!